 When you look at something, light passes through the front of your eye and is focused by the lens onto your retina.
-The retina is a delicate tissue that is sensitive to light and it converts the light into electrical signals.
+The retina is a delicate tissue that is sensitive to light and it converts light into electrical signals.
 A delicate network of nerves delivers these signals from the different parts of the retina to the optic nerve and then onto the brain.
-Your brain interprets these signals to "see" the world around us.
-The point at which the nerves leave the eye is called the optic disc.
+Your brain interprets these signals to "see" the world around you.
+The point at which the nerves leave your eye is called the optic disc.

 Causes of glaucoma

 Glaucoma damage may be caused by raised eye pressure or a weakness in your optic nerve.
 Or you may have an eye pressure within normal limits but the damage occurs because there is a weakness in your optic nerve.
 In most cases, high pressure and weakness in the optic nerve are both involved to a varying extent.
 (Eye pressure is not connected to your blood pressure).